-"Balls are a gathering of people who are not welcome together anywhere else," Blanca, played by Mj Rodriguez explains in the trailer for Pose.
+"Balls are a gathering of people who are not welcome together anywhere else," Blanca, played by Mj Rodriguez, explains in the trailer for Pose.
 Ryan Murphy's latest FX series premieres on Sunday, June 3 and follows a group of individuals who are part of the '80s ball scene.
-Created by Murphy, Brian Falchuk, and Steven Canals, the show is a huge win for transgender representation on TV.
+Created by Murphy, Brad Falchuk, and Steven Canals, the show is a huge win for transgender representation on TV.
 Rodriguez plays the aforementioned house mother; and though Blanca from Pose isn't a real person, the show dramatizes a very real subculture.

 The ballroom scene came to prominence in the '80s during the AIDS crisis, as was depicted in the Jennie Livingston documentary Paris Is Burning.
 It went mainstream in Madonna's "Vogue" music video, but Pose is the first narrative series about the scene.
 Along with the three main writers, the staff also includes transgender writers Our Lady J and Janet Mock.

-What's more, there are five transgender actors of color in key roles in Pose — a historic number, per The Hollywood Reporter.
-“It’s like a history lesson,” Rodriguez told Entertainment Tonight about the FX show.
-“To see what [the LGBTQIA+ community] had to go through in 1987 and how we persevered, which is one of the reasons why a lot of us are here today and able to do shows like this.”
+What's more, there are five trans actors of color in key roles in Pose — a historic number, per The Hollywood Reporter.
+"It's like a history lesson," Rodriguez told Entertainment Tonight about the FX show.
+"To see what [the LGBTQIA+ community] had to go through in 1987 and how we persevered, which is one of the reasons why a lot of us are here today and able to do shows like this."

 So while the Pose script is fictional — and its characters by extension — viewers can glean some insights about Blanca from a recent profile on Ryan Murphy by the New Yorker's Emily Nussbaum.
 When viewers meet Blanca, she's a member of the fictional House of Abundance, under house mother Elektra (Dominique Jackson).
-However, Blanca becomes frustrated with Elektra's leadership and decides to start her own house.
+However, Rodriguez's character soon becomes frustrated with Elektra's leadership and decides to start her own house.